 *Promotion* – as part of the review of Mileslife for users of frequent flyer programmes

-Mileslife is offering a promotion where you get 1,000 free miles if you were to sign up with a promo code.
+Mileslife is offering a promotion where you get 1,000 free miles if you were to sign up with a promo code and spend $49 on your first transaction.
 As a reader of The Travelling Squid, you can benefit by simply typing promo code ‘TRAVELLINGSQUID’ during sign-up.
 You’ll receive 1,000 additional miles in your frequent flyer account once you spend more than $49 on your first transaction*.

 [*Full dislosure: By typing in the promo code, The Travelling Squid also benefits by getting 1,000 miles for a successful referral.
 A successful referral would mean that the user spends $49 or more on the first transaction.]